aws-samples/machine-learning-pipelines-for-multimodal-health-data/README.md

 Users of the dataset must abide by [TCIA's Data Usage Policy](https://wiki.cancerimagingarchive.net/display/Public/Data+Usage+Policies+and+Restrictions) and the [Creative Commons Attribution 3.0 Unported License](https://creativecommons.org/licenses/by/3.0/) under which it has been published.

 ## Legal Notes
->**<span style="color:RED">Important</span>**:
->This solution is for demonstrative purposes only.
-It is not for clinical use.
-The ML inference should not be used to inform any clinical decision.
-The associated notebooks, including the trained model and sample data, are not intended for production.
+**<span style="color:RED">Important</span>**: This solution is for demonstrative purposes only.
+It is not for clinical use and is not a substitute for professional medical advice, diagnosis, or treatment. **The associated notebooks, including the trained model and sample data, are not intended for production.** It is each customers’ responsibility to determine whether they are subject to HIPAA, and if so, how best to comply with HIPAA and its implementing regulations.
+Before using AWS in connection with protected health information, customers must enter an AWS Business Associate Addendum (BAA) and follow its configuration requirements.